New Light Species and the CMB: Methodology

 Note that the symmetry factor $S$ now includes an additional factor of $\frac{1}{2}$ if the initial state consists of identical particles, as well as the original $\frac{1}{2}$ for an identical-particle final state.
 The full set of thermally-averaged cross-sections can be related to the collisional term $C[f]$ via

 Conceptually, $\Gamma_X$ corresponds to the rate of production per particle for species $X$.
-In the limit where all species are massless, this rate will scale as $\Gamma_X \sim T^n$, where $n$ is determined by the scaling dimension of the relevant interaction operators.
 As the universe expands, both $H$ and $\Gamma_X$ will decrease, though generically at different rates.
 If $\Gamma_X$ decreases more quickly than $H$, then it is possible for a species originally in equilibrium to `freeze out' and decouple from the remainder of the SM.

 Conversely, if $H$ decreases more quickly than $\Gamma_X$, a species originally out of equilibrium may actually recouple to the SM.
 In this case, however, $X$ will generically not have the same temperature as the SM, if it even has a well-defined temperature, prior to recoupling.
 Instead, the initial distribution will depend on any other particle content that could potentially couple to $X$, making this scenario very model-dependent.